-If you are interested in my job history or a list of my skills and where I rate them between ‘Beginner’ and ‘Master’, see my résumé.
+If you are interested in my job history or a list of my skills and where I rate them between ‘Learning’ and ‘Master’, see my résumé.

 I created a virtual branch exchange for controlling and routing my Twilio phone number.
 It includes flow based controls, online device detection, device proxying (e.g. you can directly respond to messages from XMPP and SMS), and a web interface that functions as the primary interaction with the number for sending and receiving calls and messages.